shawn-sandy/codestudio/README.md

 - Clone the repo `git clone https://github.com/shawn-sandy/codestudio`
 - Add an extension to the `package.json` fix a bug/typo etc
 - Submit a Pull request
-- I will approve or regect
+- I will approve or reject accordingly

-**Issues**
+###Issues

-I you find any errors, bugs, typos, would like to recommend an extension, etc. Please open and issue here https://github.com/shawn-sandy/codestudio/issues
+I you find any errors, bugs, typos, would like to recommend an extension, etc. Please open an issue here https://github.com/shawn-sandy/codestudio/issues

 ### License